Maxi937/MyPersonalTrainer-Backend/Readme.md

 - The map will load on first entry, pick a category from the top right of the map.
 - Some markers will populate on the map (based around your viewpoint).
-- click a marker - If there are reviews, they will load in eventually.
+- Click a marker - If there are reviews, they will load in eventually.

 ### Account